 On March 15, 2019, the Company entered into a Senior Secured Revolving Credit Agreement (as amended by that certain First Amendment to Senior Secured Revolving Credit Agreement, dated as of September 3, 2020, and as amended by that certain Second Amendment to Senior Secured Revolving Credit Agreement, dated as of September 22, 2021, the "Revolving Credit Facility").
-The parties to the Revolving Credit Facility include the Company, as Borrower, the issuing banks from time to time parties thereto, the lenders from time to time parties thereto (each a "Lender" and collectively, the "Lenders"), the issuing banks from time to time party thereto (each an "Issuing Bank" and collectively, the "Issuing Banks"), and Truist Securities, Inc. and ING Capital LLC as Joint Lead Arrangers and Joint Bookrunners, and Truist Bank as Administrative Agent.
+The parties to the Revolving Credit Facility include the Company, as Borrower, the issuing banks from time to time parties thereto (each a "Lender" and collectively, the "Lenders"), the issuing banks from time to time party thereto (each an "Issuing Bank"), and Truist Securities, Inc. and ING Capital LLC as Joint Lead Arrangers and Joint Bookrunners, and Truist Bank as Administrative Agent.